g-ongenae/assert-or-boom/doc/or/orRangeNotSatisfiable.md

 # orRangeNotSatisfiable

-Throw a Boom.Range Not Satisfiable if the previous assertions where false.
+Throw a Boom.Range Not Satisfiable if the previous assertions were false.

 ## Skeleton